TiborKopca/ReactApp-Job-website2024/README.md

 ## Description & Functionality
 - File structure by Vite
 - Using Link element of React Router
+- Using JSON Server for mock API
 - Using PropTypes for validation
 - Using React Icons for Icons(Font Awesome 5)
-- Using JSON Object for the data, loaded from the JSON file by JSON server
+- Using JSON Object for the data, loaded from the JSON file by JSON server, using useEffect + fetch(fetch on render)
 - UseNavigate Hook for go back button
-- Using Spinner for loading data from API
+- Using Spinner for showing animation when waiting on loading data from API
 - Background 404 image by [Vecteezy](vecteezy.com)
+- Forms with Fields Validation, Error Handling and Toaster Notification
+- Used regular expressions for format checks for email and phone number.
+- Using Validation Feedback:
+    1.Conditional rendering for error messages below input fields.
+    2.Centralized Validation to handle all validation logic.
+    3.Displayed error messages using formErrors
+- Using Toastify for displaying success of adding new job, deleting job and updating job, and error messages

 ## Usage
 1. Run JSON Server